Mortal Kombat 2021 Action and Violence Review

 Joe Taslim By Sara Komatsu ©Creative Commons Attribution-Share Alike 4.0

-The opening sequence works because it feels simple and focused.
-It tells a revenge tragedy through martial arts action and visual storytelling.
-The emotional stakes immediately feel personal and understandable.
+The opening sequence succeeds because it is straightforward and concise.
+It tells a revenge tragedy in terms of martial arts and visuals.
+The emotions portrayed are easily relatable and understandable.

 Franchise Building